-- receiving and reviewing reports on treasury management policies, practices and activities. - approval of annual strategy - · budget consideration and approval. - · receiving the end of year report on treasury management.
+- receiving and reviewing reports on treasury management policies, practices and activities. - approval of annual strategy - budget consideration and approval. - receiving the end of year report on treasury management.

+(ii) Overview & Scrutiny Committee

-(ii) Review Committee Treasury Management Task & Finish Group scrutiny of the three main treasury reports, before recommendation to Council or Executive.
+- scrutiny of the three main treasury reports, before recommendation to Council or Executive. - Reviewing the treasury management policy and procedures and making recommendations to the responsible body.